JasonLiu134/project-recipes/README.md

 | `'ingredients'` | Text for ingredients used in recipe
 | `'n_ingredients'` | Number of ingredients used in recipe

-The other dataset is our "raw_interactions" dataset.
+The other dataset is our `raw_interactions` dataset.
 This dataset contains the ratings and reviews that other users for the posted recipes.
 This dataset has 731927 rows and 5 columns.
 Each row corresponds to a review that a user has left.
 The data stored in the columns is as follows:

 | Column   | Description